 Additionally, we have not abandoned our goal to help Oxford's economy thrive, including our hotel partners.
 Now more than ever we are keeping our ears to the ground in order to share updates from local businesses.
 We encourage you to follow us on our social media channels in order to see this information as it's shared.

 Many events in Oxford and on the Miami University campus have been canceled or postponed due to the Governor's Stay Home order.
-Some events are being offered virtually, while others continue uninterrupted, such as our Saturday morning Farmer's Market.
+Some events are being offered virtually, while others continue uninterrupted, such as our Saturday morning and Tuesday evening Farmer's Market.
 Please feel free to look at our community calendar, which we are doing our best to update daily.

 As of August 18, 2020, it is still safe to walk around outside and is in fact encouraged as a good form of exercise.
 It is important to remember physical distancing rules and to go out alone or only with the people living in your household.
 We recommend taking a self-guided walking tour or taking a stroll around the community park.